Accipitriformes / Accipitridae / Nisaetus

 Culture

-The feathers are highly valued among indigenous Paiwan and Rukai peoples of Taiwan.
-The Rukai regard the eagle as sacred, believing it to be a reincarnation of the sharp-nosed viper that guided their ancestors.
-This cultural significance links the species to traditional beliefs and spiritual practices of these indigenous communities.
+Feathers are coveted by indigenous Paiwan and Rukai peoples of Taiwan.
+The Rukai regard the species as sacred, believing it to be a reincarnation of the sharp-nosed viper that guided their ancestors.

 Source: Wikipedia · CC BY-SA 3.0